David-Motari/AirBnB_clone-v2/README.md

+<h1 align="center">AirBnB_clone-v2</h1>
+<p align="center">An AirBnB clone.</p>

+## Description :house:

+The AirBnB clone is a complete RESTful web application, integrating file and database (MySQL) storage in a back-end API with front-end interfacing in a clone of AirBnB.
+The front-end is designed using HTML5/CSS3 and is served using Python Flask.
+The application is configured on a distributed system - two web servers and one load balancer - with Nginx and HAProxy.

+HolbertonBnB is still in active development, with complete functionality set to deploy in the coming month:

+* Complete integration of a RESTful API
+* Full configuration of website with domain name
+* Serving of dynamic content using JavaScript

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.